 Why study Japanese?
-Need some reassurance or compelling reasons?
-Here are 10 career options and job opportunities after learning Japanese language in India.
+Looking for some compelling reasons?
+Here are ten career opportunities after learning the Japanese language in India.

 Overview of Japanese Language

 The word “Japan” is roughly translated to “Land of the Rising Sun.”

 It is called にほん (Nihon) or にっぽん (Nippon) in Japanese and Kanji and written as 日本.

 Unlike most of the other dialects, Japanese is acknowledged as “a language isolate.”
 It means it is not related to any different language.

 The Japanese, along with Ryukyuan languages, are spoken in the Ryukyu Islands of Southern Japan.

 Several defunct and other vernacular languages and dialects are widespread in different parts of Japan belongs to the Japonic language family.